ricsanfre/pi-cluster/docs/_docs/restic.md

 where:

 -   `${FILESYSTEM_PATH}` is the filesystem path to backup
--   `${EXCLDE_PATTERN}` contains a regular expression matching the files that need to be excluded from the backup
+-   `${EXCLUDE_PATTERN}` contains a regular expression matching the files that need to be excluded from the backup

 Backups snapshots can be displayed executing